xy21hb/drugchat/README.md

 ## Datasets

-The file data/ChEMBL_QA.json and data/PubChem_QA.json contains data for the ChEMBL Drug QA Dataset and the PubChem Drug QA Dataset.
+The file data/ChEMBL_QA.json and data/PubChem_QA.json contains data for the ChEMBL Drug Instruction Tuning Dataset and the PubChem Drug Instruction Tuning Dataset.
 The data structure is as follows.

 {SMILES String: [ [Question1 , Answer1], [Question2 , Answer2]... ] }